d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 ```

 :begin_tab:`mxnet`
-The `add` function adds a single block
+The `add` method adds a single block
 to the ordered dictionary `_children`.
 You might wonder why every Gluon `Block`
 possesses a `_children` attribute